derektypist/project-euler-047/README.md

 **User Stories**

+As a user, I expect to get an error message, if I do any of:

+- Entering text other than a number in either of the two input fields or both
+- Not enter anything in either of the two input fields or both
+- Entering a number less than 2 or greater than 4 in the first input field (Number of Prime Factors)
+- Entering a number less than 2 or greater than 5 in the second input field (Number of Consecutive Numbers)
+- Including Leading Zeros (e.g. 02) in either of the two input fields or both
+- Entering a number, but it is not an integer in either of the two input fields or both

 As a user, I expect the function `distinctPrimesFactors(2,2)` to return a number.

 As a user, I expect the function `distinctPrimesFactors(2,2)` to return 14.